-Part 3.
-General Electives 15 Credits Students may select 15 credits of general electives to earn a Bachelor of Science Degree.
+Students must select a minimum of 19 credits of general electives to earn 124 credits for a Bachelor of Science Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.